Filing for Bankruptcy in 2025

 By , Attorney University of the Pacific McGeorge School of Law

 Everyone needs things to maintain a home and employment.
 You'd hardly get a fresh start if you lost all your belongings when filing for bankruptcy.
-So don't worry about losing everything you own.
+So don't worry about losing everything you own—it won't happen.

 Exemptions Protect Property When Filing for Bankruptcy

-Each state decides the type of property a filer will need after filing for bankruptcy.
-Bankruptcy exemptions, the state laws that tell you what you can keep, vary widely.
+Each state decides the type of property you'll need after filing for bankruptcy.
+(11 U.S.C. § 522.)
+Bankruptcy exemptions are the laws that tell you what you can protect, and they vary widely among states.
 Even so, you'll likely be able to protect some equity in a home and car, household furnishings, a retirement account, and more.

-But you might also learn that some of your assets aren't covered or are "nonexempt," especially if you own luxury property like artwork, collections, boats, stocks and bonds, and rental property.
-If you have nonexempt property, check for a "wildcard" exemption you can use to protect the nonexempt property of your choice.
+However, you might also discover that some of your assets aren't covered or are "nonexempt," especially if you own luxury property such as artwork, collections, boats, stocks, bonds, and rental properties.
+If you have nonexempt property, a "wildcard" exemption might protect it.
+It lets you use it to protect the nonexempt property of your choice.

 How Exemptions Work in Different Types of Bankruptcy